North Dakota Knife Law – The Complete Guide (In Plain English)

 Folding Knives

-Folding knives are the most common type of pocket knife and are allowed to be owned and carried in North Dakota.
+Folding knives are allowed to be owned and carried in North Dakota.
 These knives typically have a blade that folds into the handle, making them easy to carry and conceal when not in use.
-Examples of folding knives include traditional pocket knives, multi-tools, Swiss Army knives, lockback folders, slip joint folders, liner locks, frame locks, and more.
+Examples include traditional pocket knives, multi-tools, Swiss Army knives, lockback folders, slip joint folders, liner locks, frame locks, among others.

 Fixed Blade Knives